Mistral AI interview, decoded.

 Mistral AI is a Paris-based lab founded in 2023 by Arthur Mensch, Guillaume Lample and Timothee Lacroix, alumni of Google DeepMind and Meta FAIR.
 It builds open-weight models like Mistral, Mixtral and Codestral plus the Le Chat and La Plateforme products.
 It hires research, infrastructure and product engineers, and the bar is set close to the founders.

-Paste a real Mistral AI job description and Calibrd predicts the questions for that exact role and level, then lets you practise your answers out loud with coached feedback.
+Paste a real Mistral posting and Calibrd predicts the questions for that exact role and level, then listens to you answer them out loud.

 Who Mistral AI hires